ljvmiranda921/ljvmiranda921.github.io/life/_posts/2023-01-10-five-years.md

 In this blog post, I want to talk about six lessons I learned from this journey.

-## Consistency of output is proportional to input
+## 1. Consistency of output ∝ input

 <!--

 ## One for me, one for them

+## Think about readers who skim

+- visuals
+- headers

+## Don't hit publish right away!

+## Marketing starts before writing

+- keywords

+## Throw stuff that don't spark joy

+## Final thoughts
 -->